BhargaviKalaparty/BhargaviKalaparty/README.md

   •	I am a passionate data analyst and science enthusiast driven by the curiosity to uncover valuable insights from interesting and diverse datasets.

-  •	My analytical interests in HR likely played a role in your decision to pursue a Master's degree in Data Science from Kingston University London.
+  •	My analytical interests in data likely played a role in your decision to graduate with a Master's degree in Data Science from Kingston University London.
 This educational choice reflects my commitment to data-driven analysis and decision-making.

   •	I hold a bachelor's degree in Information Technology.
 This provides a strong foundation in IT concepts and skills.

-  •	Worked as an HR Executive at Introlligent Solutions.
+  •	Worked as an Analyst (HR Data) at Introlligent Solutions.

   •	Analyzed recruitment data, including job postings, applicant profiles, and hiring outcomes.
 Usage of SQL to track recruitment metrics demonstrates data-driven approach in HR.

   •	Conducted analysis using Python libraries to optimize recruitment strategies, identify effective sourcing channels, and make informed decisions to attract and retain top talent.

-  •	Later, transitioned to a similar role at Concentrix Catalyst.

   •	I hope this diverse background can be a valuable asset, as it combines technical skills, human resources expertise, and data analytics knowledge, which are highly relevant in today's data-driven business world.